tf198/gdal2custommap/readme.rst

 as many tiles as necessary.  ``gdal2kml`` tries to tile the map as efficiently as possible so you dont end up with thin tiles at the right or bottom.

-``gdal2kml`` **DOES NOT** do any warping so the source image must be WGS84 (or compatible e.g. GDA94) or the conversion will fail.
-Fo other projections you need to get the GDAL utility programs and run it through ``gdal_warp`` first.
-This will probably introduce a black border which you can then cut out using the --crop option to gdal2kml.
+``gdal2kml`` **DOES NOT** do any warping so the source image must be correctly georeferenced and in ``EPSG:4326`` projection or the conversion will fail.
+For other projections you need to get the GDAL utility programs and run it through ``gdal_warp`` first.
+If you are not sure about the projection run it through anyway as it will not adversly affect the output.
+This may introduce a black border which you can then cut out using the --crop option to gdal2kml.

 ::
-	gdalwarp -t_srs "+proj=longlat +ellps=WGS84 +datum=WGS84 +no_defs" -rb <input.tif> <corrected.tif>
+	gdalwarp -t_srs EPSG:4326 -r cubic <input.tif> <corrected.tif>
-	python gdal2kml.py corrected.tif output.kml --crop 20
+	gdal2kml.py corrected.tif output.kml --crop 20

 Requirements
 ------------